TungnxUIT/CE213-RISCV/quartus/README.md

 # RISC-V CPU Instructions testing for riscv\_cpu\_ver3 (dp + cltr + pipeline + control hazard + forwarding)
+## The top module you need to compile is rsicv_cpu_ver3.
+(Datapath + controller + pipeline + Hazard)

-# It will caculate and store numbers in the Fibonacci number array to register x0 with the figure of elements in the array as input N.
+## It will caculate and store numbers in the Fibonacci number array to register x0 with the figure of elements in the array as input N.
 ========================================================

         addi x0, x5, 0